Oxford-Bee-Ops/expidite/README.md

 For each device, you will need to:
 - Install Raspberry Pi OS on the SD card (or buy it pre-installed)
 - Copy on **keys.env**, **system.cfg** and **rpi_installer.sh**
-- @@@ Install SSH keys so the device can access your private repo
+- Install SSH keys so the device can access your private repo - see GitHub.com for details
 - Run `./rpi_installer.sh` as per above

 With the correct config and auto-start set to yes, your device will immediately start recording - and will continue to do so across reboots / power cycle, etc.

--
-    - create and activate your virtual environment in $HOME/.venv:
-        - `python -m venv $HOME/.venv`
-        - `source $HOME/venv/bin/activate`
-    - install pre-requisites:
-        - `sudo apt-get install libsystemd-dev libffi-dev`
-        - libsystemd-dev is required by systemd-python to interact with journald
-        - libffi-dev is required by azure-storage-blob via cryptography
-        - `sudo apt-get install -y python3-scipy python3-pandas python3-opencv`
-    - install expidite:
-        - `uv pip install git+https://github.com/Oxford-Bee-Ops/expidite`
-    - install your now-customized example code in **$HOME/code/<my_git_project_name>/**
-    - run RpiCore:
-        - `cd $HOME/code/<my_git_project_name>`
-        - `python run_rpi.py`
-- If your system.cfg has `auto_start="Yes"`, RpiCore will now be running!
 - You can check by running the command line interface (CLI):
     - run `bcli`